VisualDig/visualdig-kotlin/README.md

 **alignment defect**.
 Put another way, the element you're looking for is in the direction you specified, but was not aligned within the specified tolerance.

-The failure output for a capitalization defect would look like this:
+See this example below of an alignment defect error output:
 ```
-Could not find a checkbox east of element A.
+Could not find a checkbox due east of element A.

 Expected: